belighted/decidim-module-verifications_omniauth/README.md

 ## About

-Adds a new omniauth options for authorization in the verifications workflow.
+Adds a new custom authorization options for the verifications workflow.
+This module introduce following authorization strategies:

+* Saml

+* CSAM

 ## How to install